An ongoing evolution of consciousness

 Right from Vedic times the intervening force that is held responsible for creation is called māyā, and much of the differences between the various schools of philosophy and yoga centre around the way māyā is understood.
 In essence, māyā is simply the power of manifestation, but how this power is appreciated changes considerably over time.
 In later philosophical texts, māyā obtained the meaning of illusion, the creation of an imaginary world that looks real enough to the ignorant, but that has no true existence in itself.
 Yoga is then described as the process through which one wakes up out of that illusion into the Truth.
 In the māyāvādin traditions, this is taken to its extreme and the entire world is considered as māyā in this derogatory sense, that is, as an illusion, a false veil of ignorance imposed on the complete purity and immutability of the silent Absolute.
 This is, however, not how the word māyā started.
 In the earlier language of the Ṛg Veda, māyā was still simply a creative power of the Divine which “measures out the worlds in front of itself.”
 The quality of these worlds depends then on the consciousness of origin.
 Conceptually there were many different kinds of māyā.
 Some of them were a light in themselves, but a darkness compared to the light of Surya (the Sun), and as such indeed illusions to be slain (e.g. RV 5.40), but at other places the word is used for the true power of manifestation that belongs to the divine Mother herself.
 For those who focus on the pain and suffering in the world, it remains difficult to explain how māyā gets the power to impose falsehood on the inherent truth of Brahman, and Shankara, for example, leaves it simply as an unexplainable mystery [REF].
 And yet, little stories can give us a kind of intuitive sense of how it works.
 Here is a classic about Narad and Shiva .

-Sri Aurobindo looks at the process of manifestation in an older, more generous and integral sense, and he has an interesting explanation for the power of māyā.
+Sri Aurobindo looks at the process of manifestation in the older, more generous and integral sense, and he has an interesting explanation for the power of māyā.
 He compares the main process through which Brahman manifests the world out of itself, with the “exclusive concentration” that is part of our mental consciousness.
 At our human level it expresses itself in our ability to concentrate on a limited sub-set of all that we can potentially experience at a given time.
 When you read this article, for example, your consciousness is guided along by this text, and you are aware only of what you read: things like your physical posture, the room in which you sit, your programme for tomorrow, and the house in which you grew up enter your consciousness only when this text brings them to your attention, or when some sound distracts you.
 Sri Aurobindo sees exclusive concentration as one of the fundamental powers of consciousness.
 At the ordinary individual level it means that at any given time we can be aware of only a tiny fraction we can be aware of potentially; we all know how it works.
 At the cosmic level, Sri Aurobindo describes exclusive concentration as “a self-limitation by Idea proceeding from an infinite liberty within” (Aurobindo, 2005, p.
 281).

 Sri Aurobindo argues that the manifestation of the world out of Brahman may have taken place through a simple combination of only two basic powers that we must assume to be present in the original Brahman: 1) the ability to create many instances of itself, and then the ability to apply, in each of these instances 2) the power of exclusive concentration.
 While the Absolute Conscious Being of saccidānanda is anantaguṇa, of infinite quality, each instance of it can choose a tiny subset of all that it can potentially be.
 Through this process of exclusive concentration it can then manifest exclusively in the form and function of that subset.
 By going through successive stages of concentration first the highest, divine worlds (or typal planes) are created where there is already specialisation and variety in qualities but not yet ignorance or suffering: each part is still, even in its difference, fully aware of its oneness with the whole.
 Subsequently, further down, ignorance comes in, and the lower typal worlds are created, in which each centre of conscious existence forgets its unity with the whole, and finally we have the most involved, most limited, ignorant, unfree, and seemingly unconscious layer of matter.
 And yet, even there, it is the hidden omniscience of the Divine deep within in each seemingly unconscious part of matter, which creates the fabulous harmony and beauty one sees in the inanimate material universe.
 As Sri Aurobindo says (2005, p.
 359),